jeremyjh/dialyxir/README.md

 Elixir 1.6 is required, to support the new pretty printing feature.
 If your project is not yet on 1.6, continue to specify 0.5 in your mix deps.

-Warning messages have been greatly improved, but are probably incompatible with your existing ignore files; minor changes to your ignores can address the issue, or you can use the new Elixir [term format](#elixir-term-format).
+Warning messages have been greatly improved, but are filtered through the legacy formatter to support your existing ignore files.
+You can optionally use the new Elixir [term format](#elixir-term-format) for ignore files.
 You may want to use the `--format short` argument in your CI pipelines.
 There are several formats, also there is a new `explain` feature - for details see CLI [options](#command-line-options).

 ## Changes in 0.4 and 0.5